 (2) Sensitive-Skin Friendly Dry Mouth Care Mouthwash with Aloe Vera

 Built for users with extra-delicate oral tissues, this mouthwash swaps out synthetic preservatives for natural alternatives and adds aloe vera extract to soothe raw, dry patches.
 It uses glycerin to lock in moisture and a touch of stevia for a subtle, fresh taste with no overpowering mint.
-The supplier designed it with travel-sized 50ml bottles too—perfect for slipping into a purse or backpack for on-the-go relief.
 Brands looking to tap into the “senior oral care” niche often use this as a base for their private label lines, thanks to its gentle formula and proven comfort.

 Let’s be honest—if a mouthwash is a hassle to use, you won’t stick with it.
 The best mouthwash for dry mouth should be easy to swish, have a pleasant but not overpowering taste, and fit easily in your bag for on-the-go use.
 We’ve had customers tell us they stopped using other dry mouth products because they were too sticky or tasted bad—so we made sure our formulas are light, refreshing, and simple to incorporate into a daily routine.